muhammadmueenarif/CSS3-and-Bootstrap-for-Absolute-Beginners/readme.txt

 col-lg-4. this divides it into 3 columns.

 col-sm-6. when we move on small mobile screen, it will span 6 columns.

+Lec 08.
+Styling Images
+rounded gives round border. rounded-circle gives circular shape egg type. img-fluid. it will make img responsive. when you make screen small, it will adjust accordingly. img-thumbnail. it will give border around image.